-This tutorial will take you through the same simple steps I went through, looking at body language, physical proportions and positioning different parts of the body.
+This tutorial will take you through the same simple steps I went through to learn how to draw people, looking at body language, physical proportions and positioning different parts of the body.

 01. Start with stick figures